 Please call the Office of FOIA Services at (202) 551-7900 for assistance with this form.
-(For users of assistive technology only, please note this form is currently unable to be submitted using a screen reader.)
+(For users of screen reader technology only, please note you may hear some extraneous information related to Google's reCAPTCHA.)

 The Securities and Exchange Commission (SEC) maintains public and non-public records.
 Many records, such as registration statements and reports filed by regulated companies and individuals, SEC decisions and releases, staff manuals, no-action and interpretive letters, and public comments on proposed rules, can be viewed and printed for free by using the SEC on-line search feature.
 Please use the form below to obtain non-public records, such as records compiled in investigations, consumer complaints, and staff comment letters.
 We will release non-public records, unless the record is protected by one of nine FOIA exemptions.
 If we can reasonably segregate or delete exempt information from a requested record, we will release to you the rest of the record.
 You may also use the form below for records not posted to the web (usually dated prior to 1996) including SEC records and documents, historic Commission filings, special reports and studies, speeches, and testimony.